GuillermoBustosPerez/Intro-Lithics-2DGM-in-R/README.md

 - An extended version of the data set published in the article Bustos-Pérez et al. ([2023](#ref-bustos-perezWhatLiesLevallois2023)).
-  These contains a .csv file of attribute analysis for experimentally generated flakes detached from three different knapping methods (Levallois, Discoid and Hierarchical Discoid).
+  This dataset is provided in a .csv file containing the attribute analysis of 234 experimentally generated flakes detached from three different knapping methods (Levallois, Discoid and Hierarchical Discoid).

 - 46 silouhettes of handaxes drawing published at Bordes ([1961](#ref-bordesTypologiePaleolithiqueAncien1961)) and at Debénath